rwhitworth/fuzzing-utils/README.md

 - libxml2 - libFuzzer found nothing, also noted other netizens testing with libFuzzer
 - libmaxminddb - clean.  afl-fuzz found one issue previously, but now finding nothing.  libFuzzer also finding nothing now.
 - tinyexpr - nothing found after many days of fuzzing
+- cc65 - issues will not be resolved by developers

 ## Issue Template